Summary of what I know and where to get more info…

 Raise head of bed: Some recommend raising the head of your bed by 7-8 inches to help condition your heart.
 I’ve heard of some creative ways to do this.
 I tried raising mine a few with just a stack of magazines, figuring any bit should help.

 Compression: Doctors love pushing this option because it’s not a drug.
 I’m surprised it didn’t help me more, but they’re so difficult to squeeze into and not very comfortable.
 I’ll only compress myself into a pair of compression hose when I’m going up in altitude either to visit the mountains or for a flight.
 Compression hose for your legs that go all the way up to your waist are best, but thigh highs can be helpful too.
 Compression sleeves can help.
 The idea is that excessive blood is being squeezed out of our limbs, where it’s pooling.
+This might not be a great option if you have painful neuropathy issues or mast cell disease that leaves you triggered from friction and pressure.
+In that case, you might only tolerate garments rated at less pressure and maybe for short periods of time… or maybe not at all.

 Great information about compression stockings at Dysautonomia International’s Blog: The Skinny on Compression Stockings